 (c) In the absence of provincial legislation as contemplated in paragraph (a), the Premier of a province may, after consultation with any relevant member of the Executive Council of the province, the relevant community authority and the provincial house, by notice in the Provincial Gazette disestablish such community authority and such notice must stipulate the legal, practical and other consequences of such disestablishment as contemplated in paragraph (b).

-(cd) If the timeframe referred to in paragraph (a) is not met in respect of any community authority, the Minister may take the necessary steps to ensure that the provisions of this subsection are met, after consultation with the relevant Premier, disestablish a community authority and by notice in the Gazette, stipulate the legal, practical and other consequences of such disestablishment as contemplated in paragraph (b).
+(d) If the timeframe referred to in paragraph (a) is not met in respect of any community authority, the Minister may, after consultation with the relevant Premier, disestablish a community authority and by notice in the Gazette, stipulate the legal, practical and other consequences of such disestablishment as contemplated in paragraph (b).

-(6) (a) The member of the Executive Council of a province responsible for traditional affairs Premier of a province must, by notice in the Provincial Gazette, within one year two years of the commencement of this Act disestablish any regional authority, Ibandla Lamakhosi, Council of Chiefs and ward authority functioning under tribal authorities that have been established in terms of applicable legislation before the commencement of this Act.
+(6) (a) The Premier of a province must, by notice in the Provincial Gazette, within two years of the commencement of this Act disestablish any regional authority, Ibandla Lamakhosi, Council of Chiefs and ward authority functioning under tribal authorities that have been established in terms of applicable legislation before the commencement of this Act.

 (b) The notice disestablishing a regional authority, Ibandla Lamakhosi, Council of Chiefs or ward authority must stipulate the legal, practical and other consequences of the disestablishment, including—